Joshuajrodrigues/portfolio/src/content/projects/project-2.md

 # Features

 Kognitive offers several key features:

+- **PWA:** It is a progressive web app, can be installed on your phone like a native app.

 - **Daily checkin:** A general space for users to record their thoughts and emotions, organized by date and time.